Jimenez’s penalty gives Mexico 1-0 win over Netherlands

 It was De Boer’s first match in charge of the national team since succeeding Ronald Koeman, who quit to join Barcelona after two years of rejuvenating the Dutch squad.

+“Of course it’s a bad feeling.
+You always want to win,” De Boer said, although he added he did not play his strongest side with an eye on two Nations League matches over the next week.

-De Boer picked two debutants, left back Owen Wijndal and midfielder Teun Koopmeiners.
+He picked two debutants, left back Owen Wijndal and midfielder Teun Koopmeiners.
 He also gave goalkeeper Tim Krul his first international start in five years.

 The visitors had two good opportunities before the break, but Jimenez shot across the face of the goal in the 12th minute and Jesus Corona shot just wide after a poor clearance by Krul.
 The Dutch keeper made amends in the second half when he pulled off a sharp save to deny Corona.